Academic year: Philippines

-In the Philippines, until 2020 there were three breaks: summer break (at the end of the 4th quarter) started from the late March or early April and usually ended in June, semestral break (at the end of the 2nd quarter) started from late October ending in early November, and Christmas break (at the end of the 3rd quarter) lasted from mid-December to early January.
-After the 1st quarter the National Heroes' Day weekend, a 3-day long weekend including the last Monday of August, was also taken.
-Since 2020, the summer or mid-year break begins from early June till late August and is also known as the Independence Day break as Independence Day, June 12, now falls during the mid year vacation.
+In the Philippines, until 2020 the school calendars began in June and ended in March or early April.
+By government regulation, schools cannot start classes beyond August or earlier than June.
+There are three breaks: summer break (at the end of the 4th quarter) started from the late March or early April and usually ended in June, semestral break (at the end of the 2nd quarter) started from late October ending in early November (usually after the United Nations program) and Christmas break (at the end of the 3rd quarter) lasted from mid-December to early January.
+At the end of August around National Heroes' Day, a 3-day long weekend including the last Monday of August, was also taken.

+During the implementation of COVID-19 community quarantines in 2020 to 2022, the school year ran from September or October to May or June, in 2021, it fell in August.
+The summer or mid-year break begins from early June till late or middle of August and is also known as the Independence Day break as Independence Day, June 12, falls during the mid year vacation.
 With the move of the calendar for most schools, an additional break, Easter break was added, corresponding to Holy Week up to Easter Sunday.
-The other vacation breaks remain as usual.
-However, the school year has begun shifting back to its original June-March model as the pandemic has gradually calmed down at least for many public schools.
+Starting in 2024, a slow transition phase to the old calendar began only for public schools, with private schools having the choice to either make the transition back or to maintain the Western-styled calendar.
+Public schools and those private schools who have opted to join them are expected to open in June and end in April by school year 2026–27.

-For universities and colleges, the four breaks in their collegiate calendar closely match those of the national basic education calendar until 2022.
-Since 2016-17, most of these higher learning institutions begin their year in August or September, matching the Western calendar.
+For universities and colleges, the four breaks in their collegiate calendar (three for trimestral institutions) closely match those of the 2021 national basic education calendar.
+Since 2016–17, most of these higher learning institutions begin their year in August or September, matching the Western calendar.

-Event-based holidays are declared by the President (for national holidays) and the provincial governor or city mayor for local holidays through the Department of Education (DepEd) for Basic Education and Commission on Higher Education (CHED) for colleges and universities.
+Event-based holidays are declared by the President (for national holidays) and the provincial governor or city mayor for local holidays through the Department of Education (DepEd) for basic education and Commission on Higher Education (CHED) for colleges and universities.